nayliv/selenium-web-automation/README.md

 - Mozilla Firefox
 - Microsoft Edge

+Browser selection is handled through framework configuration and the `BrowserType` enum.

-Modern Selenium versions provide **Selenium Manager**, which can automatically manage the required browser drivers in supported environments.
+Modern Selenium versions also provide **Selenium Manager**, which can automatically manage compatible browser drivers in supported environments.

 ---

 ## 🧪 Test Strategy

-Automated tests will be organized primarily by application feature rather than execution type.
+Automated tests will primarily be organized by application functionality rather than execution classification.

 Example: